 We now need to analyze $A$ in the setting described by \cref{lemma:agnostic-lemma}.
 Running $A$ in an asynchronous network where both parties are honest corresponds to running $\Pi$ in a network where the communication between parties in $\PS_L$ and $\PS_R$ is asynchronous.
-While the simulated copies in $\PS_M$ are not necessarily consistent, $\Pi$ is resilient against $t_a := \abs{\PS_M}$ byzantine corruptions, and therefore maintains its guarantees.
+While the simulated copies in $\PS_M$ are not necessarily consistent, $\Pi$ is resilient against $t_a = \abs{\PS_M}$ byzantine corruptions, and therefore maintains its guarantees.
 Hence, $A$ achieves agreement and probabilistic termination in this setting.
-It remains to show that $A$ achieves these guarantees when running in a synchronous network where one of the two parties may crash.
+It remains to show that $A$ also achieves these guarantees in a synchronous network where one of the two parties may crash.
 Settings where both $\party_1$ and $\party_2$ are honest correspond to running $\Pi$ in a synchronous network where all $n$ parties are honest.
 We note that, in this case, for each party in $\PS_M$, the copy simulated by $\party_1$ and the copy simulated by $\party_2$ maintain the same state at all times.
-Settings where at most one of $\party_1$ and $\party_2$ may crash correspond to running $\Pi$ in a synchronous setting where the $t_s$ parties meant to be simulated only by the party that crashes in $A$ are corrupted.
-Since $\Pi$ is resilient to $t_s$ corruptions in this case, it maintains its guarantees.
-Therefore, $A$ achieves agreement and probabilistic termination in this setting as well.
+Settings where at most one of $\party_1$ and $\party_2$ may crash correspond to running $\Pi$ in a synchronous setting where the $t_s$ parties meant to be simulated only by the party crashing in $A$ are corrupted.
+As $\Pi$ tolerates $t_s$ corruptions, it maintains its guarantees.
+Hence, $A$ achieves agreement and probabilistic termination in this setting as well.

 We conclude the proof in an identical manner to the proof of \cref{thm:warm-up}.
-Applying Lemma~\ref{lemma:agnostic-lemma}, we obtain that, almost surely, given the same randomness $R$, all canonical executions of $A$ decide on the same value.
-Moreover, for fixed randomness $R$, the canonical execution of $A$ with input values $(0,0)$ matches the canonical execution of $I_1$ for $\Pi$.
+Applying Lemma~\ref{lemma:agnostic-lemma}, we obtain that, almost surely, all canonical executions of $A$ decide on the same value.
+Moreover, the canonical execution of $A$ with input values $(0,0)$ matches the canonical execution of $I_1$ for $\Pi$.
 Similarly, the canonical execution of $A$ with input $(1,1)$ matches the canonical execution of $I_2$.
-As a consequence, canonical executions of $I_1$ and $I_2$ with the same randomness decide the same value almost surely.
+As a consequence, canonical executions of $I_1$ and $I_2$ decide the same value almost surely.
 Using \cref{lemma:technical-end}, we can therefore conclude that $\validity$ is trivial. \end{proof}